liquity/bold/README.md

 - `WSTETHPriceFeed` - Inherits `MainnetPriceFeedBase`.
 Fetches the STETH-USD price from a Chainlink push oracle, and computes WSTETH-USD price from the STETH-USD price the WSTETH-STETH exchange rate from the LST contract.
 Used to price collateral on a WSTETH branch.

-- `RETHPriceFeed` - Inherits `CompositePriceFeed` and fetches the specific RETH-ETH exchange rate from RocketPool’s RETHToken.
-Used to price collateral on a RETH branch.

 ## Public state-changing functions